stellalc7/beat-connection/README.md

 ## `Overview`
 BEAT C♡NNECTI♡N is an interactive site encouraging exploration built with JavaScript.
 Search cities, and listen to streams around the world.
 You'll also find the top national headline, local weather, and time wherever you decide to go.<br><br>
+✨ Created with magic, wonder, surprise, and delight in mind. ✨ The site doubles as passive technology; the UI/UX is minimal (with essentially one call to action), design hierarchy is reconsidered in response to the user's interactions, and there is a subtle rotation to the canvas.

 ## Behold our beat connections <a href="https://beatconnection.herokuapp.com" target="_blank">here</a>.